salujaharkirat/search-engine-frontend/README.md

   2. yarn start
   3. yarn test

-P.S: Please make sure that the server is running on port 8000
+P.S: Please make sure that the backend server is running on port 8000